-The capture of Robert Bruse Ladies at Tain.
+The capture of King Robert the First's Ladies at Tain.

 This November Netflix will screen the movie “Outlaw King” a historical action drama film about King Robert the Bruce.
 The film will tell the story of King Robert’s initial unsuccessful efforts to free his country from the English, under Edward I, to his total victory at the Battle of Bannockburn in 1314.
 We hope that the notorious part that Tain and the Earls of Ross played in the story gets a mention but in case it doesn’t, we thought it an ideal time to tell the tale.

 Bruce was crowned King of Scots at Scone, on 25th March 1306, but by June things were not going well.
 Defeat at the battle of Methven had put Bruce and his supporters on the run.
 His wife Queen Elizabeth De Burgh and her retinue were captured by the Earl of Ross in the “Girth of Tain”.
 The earliest account of the incident can be found in the epic poem “The Bruce” written by John Barbour sometime in the 1370s.

 “The Queen and also Dame Marjory, his daughter, afterwards happily wedded with Walter, Steward of Scotland, would in no wise lie longer in Kildrummy Castle to abide a siege, but rode rapidly, with knights and squires, through Ross to the Girth of Tain.
 But they made the journey in vain, for the people of Ross, not desiring to bear the blame and danger of harbouring them, took them out of the Girth, and sent them everyone to England, to King Edward.
 He caused all the men to be drawn and hanged, and put the ladies in prison, some in castles and some in dungeons.”